 Hello, my name’s Michael.
-As a therapist based in Shrewsbury, I work with people with a variety of emotional issues who want a change for the better in their lives.
+I'm a therapist and counsellor based in Shrewsbury, and I work with people with a range of emotional issues who want a change for the better in their lives.

 Therapy can help you to overcome depression, anxiety (and generalised anxiety disorder (GAD)), low self-esteem, panic attacks, anger issues, addiction, feeling sad, and coping with family issues, separation and divorce, among many other problems.